AngelNull/expandable-djs-bot/README.md

   </ol>
 </details>

+# Notice

+If you want to use the experimental EDB for discord.js@dev, it can be found in the `v13-support` branch.
+A warning that it is not finished and is entirely experimental.
+---

 ## Purpose
 Expandable-DJS-Bot (EDB) is a discord.js bot template, allowing for easy expansion with new commands, translations and more.